-The learning experiences in this course are afforded through asynchronous online instruction.
-Opportunities to meet the course objectives are addressed through direct instruction, discussion boards, videos, and student participation.
+The learning experiences in this course are afforded through hybrid instruction including both face-to-face classroom and asynchronous online education.
+Opportunities to meet the course objectives are addressed through direct instruction, discussion boards, classroom assignments, videos, and student participation.
 Course content includes, but is not limited to Cohesion; Organizational structures, culture, efficiency, and change; Systems Thinking; Strategic Planning; and Leadership theory and applications.
-The course will include a) elicited student- and instructorprovided examples, b) the examination and synthesis of the theoretical underpinnings of organizations and leadership, and c) engaging students in the analysis of sport applications.
+The course will include a) elicited student- and instructor-provided examples, b) the examination and synthesis of the theoretical underpinnings of organizations and leadership, and c) engaging students in the analysis of sport applications.